GetDKAN/dkan/docs/admin/managing_existing_content.rst

 Deleting content
 ----------------

 In general, we don't recommend deleting content.
-On Granicus Open Data, once content is deleted there is no way to recover it.
+On DKAN, once content is deleted there is no way to recover it.
 You want to be completely sure of your decision before making it permanent.

 A better practice is to unpublish content, which keeps the content on the site but doesn't appear to the general public.
 If you decide that deleting a piece of content is the best action, you can delete a single piece of content from the Content main page using the delete link in the Operations column or directly from the page while in Edit mode using the Delete button at the bottom of the page.
 You can also delete multiple pieces of content using bulk actions.